Sheridan Contractor License Bond: A Comprehensive Guide

 How Much Does the Sheridan Contractor License Bond Cost?

-The Sheridan Contractor License bond costs just $100 per year.
+The Sheridan Contractor License bond costs just $100 per year or $10 per month.

 Who is Required to Purchase a Bond?

 Sheridan requires contractors and subcontractors to purchase a surety bond as a prerequisite to obtaining a business license.
 To paraphrase Sheridan Municipal Code 7-1.1, a contractor is a person that provides construction services as an independent business.